criscod/CROWDKI/README.md

 Copyright Cristina Sarasua.

-Licensed under the Apache License, Version 2.0 (the "License");
+The code developed within CROWDKI is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at